A guide to the best places to visit from Luxembourg City when looking for day trips

 Thus I definitely recommend having an Orval beer and cheese tasting in one of the 2 restaurants next to the abbey.

-How to get there: The best way to get to Orval abbey from Luxembourg is by renting a car. – Get your cheapest car rental deal here
+How to get there: The best way to get to Orval Abbey from Luxembourg is by renting a car. – Get your cheapest car rental deal here

-Book here a day trip to Ardennes
+Book a day trip to Ardennes

-7. Durbuy
+14. Durbuy

 Do you want to visit the smallest town in the world?
 Well, you have it at a stone’s throw from Luxembourg!